What Americans searched most on Google in 2022

 - Venezuela ranks first in food inflation in Latin America.

-- News “50 thousand migrants died for a better life.”
-Last minute AFRICA, ASIA, WORLD, CURRENT news headlines and events
+- Historical news Biodiversity agreements with COP15.
+Last minute AFRICA, WORLD, CURRENT headlines and events

-- News about the beginning of the EU embargo on Russian oil.
-Last Minute GERMANY, Russia headlines and events
+- News of decisions on the reconstruction of a seismic zone.
+Last Minute WORLD headlines and events